Cuddlefluff/Jaunty/readme.md

 This worked fine, but it turned out that writing and maintaining `INSERT` and `UPDATE` statements is extremely tedious and prone to errors.
 So I decided to go online and find something that could fix this problem for me, but most projects were either slow performers, or they had grown "overambitious" rather than just sticking to one thing.
 I think this is what makes Dapper popular - it doesn't try to exceed its own scope, and that's what I'm trying to do as well; make it do one thing and do it well.

+There are also a couple interesting features I haven't seen anywhere else; the possibility of using multiple databases, as Tables can have the `[Database]` attribute which gives a database target for a table.
+(Not supported for PostgreSQL)
+It's also possible to use multiple different types of databases, although then complexity increases slightly since the extension methods on `IDbConnection` will only be applicable for one database engine at the time (although you can switch at run-time I guess).

 **Ok, so over to some instructions**